fernandoamz/react-native-ts-blog/README.md

 export default Counter
 ```

-As can you see, our component is cleaner and smaller whit react hooks.
+As can you see, our component is cleaner and smaller whit react hook.
+On this blog only we will see the basic React Hooks.

 The basic React Hooks:
 - useState